-The following table summarizes, on the pro forma as adjusted basis described above, as of June 30, 2021, the differences between the number of shares of Class A and Class B common stock purchased from us by our existing stockholders and Class A common stock purchased from us by new investors purchasing shares in this offering, the total consideration paid to us in cash and the average price per share paid by existing stockholders for shares of

-Class A common stock and Class B common stock issued prior to this offering and the price to be paid by new investors for shares of Class A common stock in this offering.
-The calculation below is based on the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of the prospectus, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on the pro forma as adjusted basis described above, as of June 30, 2021, the differences between the number of shares of Class A and Class B common stock purchased from us by our existing stockholders and Class A common stock purchased from us by new investors purchasing shares in this offering, the total consideration paid to us in cash and the average price per share paid by existing stockholders for shares of Class A common stock and Class B common stock issued prior to this offering and the price to be paid by new investors for shares of Class A common stock in this offering.
+The calculation below is based on the initial public offering price of \$15.00 per share, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares Purchased Total Con Average Price Per

-Number Percent Amount Percent Share

-Existing stockholders % \$ % \$

-New investors

-Total 100 % \$ 100 %
+Shares Purchased Total Consideration Average Price Per Number Percent Amount Percent Share Existing stockholders 127,735,199 88.7 % \$ 209,642,245 46.1 % \$ 1.64 New investors 16,346,154 11.3 245,192,310 53.9 15.00 Total 144,081,353 100.0 % \$ 454,834,555 100.0 %

-Sales by the selling stockholders in this offering will cause the number of shares held by existing stockholders to be reduced to shares, or % of the total number of shares of our Class A and Class B common stock outstanding immediately after the completion of this offering, and will increase the number of shares held by new investors to shares, or % of the total number of shares of our Class A and Class B common stock outstanding immediately after the completion of this offering.
+Sales by the selling stockholders in this offering will cause the number of shares held by existing stockholders to be reduced to 123,889,046 shares, or 86.0% of the total number of shares of our Class A and Class B common stock outstanding immediately after the completion of this offering, and will increase the number of shares held by new investors to 20,192,307 shares, or 14.0% of the total number of shares of our Class A and Class B common stock outstanding immediately after the completion of this offering.

-If the underwriters exercise their option to purchase additional shares from the selling stockholders in full, our existing stockholders would own %, and new investors purchasing shares of our Class A common stock in this offering would own %, of the total number of shares of our Class A and Class B common stock outstanding immediately after the completion of this offering.
+If the underwriters exercise their option to purchase additional shares from us and the selling stockholders in full, our existing stockholders would own 83.9%, and new investors purchasing shares of our Class A common stock in this offering would own 16.1%, of the total number of shares of our Class A and Class B common stock outstanding immediately after the completion of this offering.

-The outstanding share information in the table above is based on no shares of our Class A common stock and 127,737,459 shares of our Class B common stock (including our convertible preferred stock, on an as-converted basis and warrants being exercised or exchanged in connection with this offering on an as-exercised or as-exchanged basis, as applicable) outstanding as of June 30, 2021, and excludes:
+The outstanding share information in the table above is based on no shares of our Class A common stock and 127,735,199 shares of our Class B common stock (including our convertible preferred stock, on an as-converted basis and warrants being exercised or exchanged in connection with this offering on an as-exercised or as-exchanged basis, as applicable) outstanding as of June 30, 2021, and excludes: